safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 The safe network does not have a concept of zero confirmations (or confirmations at all) and transactions are final once committed to the network, which happens as soon as the close group nodes have reached consensus on the change (typically less than a second).

-To better understand how transactions are made on the safe network, a good place to start is the entire [unified structured data](https://github.com/maidsafe/rfcs/blob/1cd4ed22709fed673f5ce51c1d861d879abd7aec/text/0000-Unified-structured-data/0000-Unified-structured-data.md) rfc.
+To better understand how transactions are made on the safe network, a good place to start is the entire [mutable data](https://github.com/maidsafe/rfcs/blob/c63ff6636d0dc21d6939856cf3a32445c3855b8c/text/0047-mutable-data/0047-mutable-data.md) rfc.

 [Back to Table Of Contents](#zero-confirmations_toc)